-The family should get their boat, jet skis, hitches and rear areas of their cars decontaminated at the FWP station when they leave Tiber Reservoir.
+The family should get their boat, jet skis, hitches and rear areas of their cars decontaminated at a local Idaho boat inspection station when they leave the Snake River reservoir.
 They should then stop at inspection stations before they cross the continental divide, and before they enter any water body in the Flathead Basin which includes Hungry Horse Reservoir and Flathead Lake.

-Scenario: Kayak Response #2
+Scenario: Kayak